 - Home renovators

-However, the specific genetic mutations that cause mesothelioma are yet unknown by oncology researchers.
-As such, doctors rely on a number of risk factors that have been known to increase an individual’s risk of mesothelioma.
+Doctors rely on a number of risk factors that an individual’s risk for mesothelioma.
 Approximately one percent of diagnosed patients inherited certain genetic factors that made them more likely to develop the cancer.

-Also, factors like cigarette smoking can raise a person’s risk of cancer but, compounded with asbestos exposure, can be a significant factor in developing the disease.
-Too, radiation exposure (such as the type received for cancer treatment) can cause mesotheliomas to develop in the body – though researchers are still struggling to understand why.
+Factors like cigarette smoking can raise a person’s risk of cancer.
+Combined with asbestos exposure, smoking is a significant factor in developing the disease.
+Too, radiation exposure (such as the type of radiation received for cancer treatment) can cause mesotheliomas to develop in the body.
+However, researchers are still struggling to understand why.

 Do Veterans Have a Higher Risk for Mesothelioma?

 The U.S. military used asbestos extensively, especially in the Navy (putting Marines at risk, too) and on Army/Air Force and bases.
-Because it is durable and fireproof, the material was to build ships, submarines, aircraft, vehicles, barracks, and mess halls.
-Because of this, many servicemen and women (as well as civilian staffers) were exposed to deadly asbestos dust and fibers.
+Because it is durable and fireproof, the material was used to build ships, submarines, aircraft, transport vehicles, barracks, and mess halls.
+Consequently, many servicemen and women (as well as civilian staffers) were exposed to deadly asbestos dust and particles.

 - Chest pain